 The Sony SRS-XB33 is good for outdoor use.
 It feels sturdy, durable, and has an IP67 rating for dust and water resistance, although we don't currently test for it.
 It's also fairly small and very portable as it's battery operated.
 It has over 12 hours of continuous playback time, which is excellent.
 Unfortunately, it doesn't get that loud and there are some compression artifacts at max volume.

-The Sony XB33 is amazingly portable.
+The Sony XB33 is incredibly portable.
 It uses a battery so you can use it outside, and its small size makes it easy to transport, even with one hand.

 The Sony SRS-XB33 has an excellent build quality.
 Most of the speaker is wrapped in a thick netting that doesn't seem prone to ripping easily.
 There's also a rubber cover to protect its rear opening, which has its inputs and some of its controls.
 Overall, it feels durable, and it's even rated IP67 for dust and water resistance, although we don't currently test for this.